leukemia-kispi/HiChIP-Analysis/Coolbox.md

 If working on local machine when the server is initiated, a link with the token for access is made available.
 Copy the link and input it in a internet browser to begin using coolbox in JupyterNotebook.

-If you run Jypyter from a virtual machine instance on a cloud you need to SSH Tunnel from Your Local Machine first to later open it in the internet browser.
+If you run Jypyter from a remote server you need to tunnel the port with SSH first

-On your local machine, open a PowerShell or Command terminal and create an SSH tunnel:
+On your local machine, open a PowerShell or Command terminal and create a tunnel with SSH:

 ```
 ssh -L 8585:localhost:8585 username@remote_server_ip